themrluke/StableDiffusionPUPPI/README.md

 Additions should pushed to a new branch followed by a Merge Request to master.

+## Training Models

+Use the training.ipynb notebook to train new models.
+Remember to set `data_dir` in cell 2 to the directory containing the root files.
+You can also adjust the saturation energy, the image dimensions and the number of training epochs.

+## Inference

+Use the inference.ipynb notebook to test the models ability to denoise an image after the training process is complete.

 ## Large files

 - It's a good idea to version trained models and their evaluation, this can be doen with git Large File System (git LFS).